Introduction

 In the first statement, we get the lowercased version of the string 'Hello World!' returned which is 'hello world!', while in the second one, we get the uppercased version returned, which is 'HELLO WORLD!'.

-It's quite common to use toLowerCase() or toUpperCase() on strings when comparing them.
+It's quite common to use toLowerCase() (or toUpperCase()) when comparing strings.

-For instance, when comparing two strings together for equality, where the casing of characters doesn't matter, we would first convert both of them to lowercase (or uppercase) and then perform the comparison.
+For instance, when comparing two strings together for equality, where the casing of the characters doesn't matter, we would first convert both of them to lowercase (or uppercase) and then perform the comparison.

 An example follows:

-var s = 'JavaScript';
+var str = 'JavaScript';

 var lang = prompt();

-if (lang.toLowerCase() === s.toLowerCase()) {
+if (lang.toLowerCase() === str.toLowerCase()) {

 console.log('You know JavaScript');